 This is a somewhat tricky problem.
 When a human being needs to authenticate to a machine, you can rely on that human memorizing some sort of secret, such as a password.
 But what do you do when a machine, such as a CI server, needs to authenticate to another machine?
 How can that machine "memorize" some sort of secret without leaking that secret to everyone else?

 The first thing to know is that you should never use a real user’s credentials to solve this problem.
-That is, do not use your own IAM user credentials, or your own GitHub personal access token, or any type of credentials from any human being in a CI server or other types of automation.
+That is, do not use your own AWS user credentials, or your own GitHub personal access token, or any type of credentials from any human being in a CI server or other types of automation.
 Here’s why:

 Typically, when someone leaves a company, you revoke all their access.
 If you were using their credentials for automation, then that automation will break.